byzer-org/byzer-doc/byzer-lang/en-us/grammar/commands.md

 # Build-in macro functions

-Byzer-lang has a lot of built-in macro functions, which can help users have better interaction.
+Byzer-Lang has a lot of built-in macro functions, which can help users to have better interaction.

 - `!show`

-This command can display a lot of information about the system.
+Use this command to check system information.

-Check out the current engine version:
+Check the current engine version:

 ```
 !show version;
 ```

-Show all subcommands supported by `show`:
+Show all subcommands of `show`:

 ```
 !show commands;